zx8086/claude-code-agents/config-reviewer.md

 3. **Manual Configuration Loading** - `loadConfigFromEnv()` with fallbacks
 4. **Validation at End** - Pure schema validation, NO defaults in schema

-## Sub-Agent Delegation Commands
+## Coordination Request Templates

 **For Zod validation issues:**
 ```
-Use the zod-validator to analyze this schema for v4 compliance and deprecated patterns
+This configuration review requires Zod schema validation.
+Please invoke the zod-validator agent to analyze the schema patterns for v4 compliance and deprecated patterns.
 ```

 **For code formatting/linting:**
 ```
-Use the biome-config to setup linting rules and formatting standards for this project
+This configuration review requires code quality analysis.
+Please invoke the biome-config agent to setup linting rules and formatting standards for this project.
 ```

 **For integrated reviews:**
 ```
+This task requires coordination with:
-Have zod-validator check schemas while biome-config validates code quality
+1. zod-validator - to check schemas for v4 compliance
+2. biome-config - to validate code quality and formatting standards
 ```

 ## Integration Validation Checklist